mturja-vf-ic-bd/Tractography_ADNI/scripts/README.md

 ## QC for AD-Data

-Three QC's are added.
+Four QC's are added.
 There are in total 148*148 connections in each connectome(subject).
 Each QC finds the number of outlier connections among these connections.
 If this number exceeds a certain limit, the connectome is marked as an outlier subject.
 The definition of a outlier connection is different for each QC.

 ### QC1: